 Since the creation of Puy du Fou, Puy du Fou Espérance has contributed more than 3 million euros to humanitarian initiatives.

-The majority of Puy du Fou Espérance's donations come from the proceeds of the Grand Parc and the Puy du Fou Association.
+The majority of Puy du Fou Espérance's donations come from the proceeds of the Puy du Fou France.
 Visitors and private donors can also contribute.

 The Grand Parc of Puy du Fou has been working with the European Association of Zoos and Aquaria (EAZA) since 1993.
-Since it opened, more than 500,000 euros have been donated to organisations working to protect the most endangered species.
-In addition, six birds born at Puy du Fou have been released into the wild through these programmes.
+Since it opened, more than 700,000 euros have been donated to organisations working to protect the most endangered species.
+In addition, 9 birds born at Puy du Fou have been released into the wild through these programmes.

 The Académie de Fauconnerie is involved in the conservation of several endangered species of birds of prey.
 This is under the auspices of European breeding programmes (EEPs).
 These programmes were set up to protect animal species and conservation outside of the natural environment of their genetic heritage.
 The ultimate goal is to reintroduce species to the wild, or to boost wild populations by introducing individuals bred in zoos, mews or aquariums.